Disability loans: What are they and how do they work?

 Disability loans can be useful tools to help bridge the financial gap between applying for government disability benefits and getting approval — which in some cases, can take months.
 However, disability loans have some potential risks, and these loans are not right for everyone.

-If you are considering applying for a disability loan, you should be aware of what they are, who is eligible and factors that will make it advantageous or not for your financial situation.
+If you are considering applying for a disability loan, you should be aware of what they are, who is eligible and whether or not they are advantageous for your financial situation.

 A disability loan is a personal loan you can use for necessary, everyday expenses like groceries, bills or mortgage payments if your disability has rendered you unable to work.
 These loans are used as a short-term financing tool for the few months it takes the Social Security Administration (SSA) to process your application, and they shouldn’t be used as a replacement for disability benefits.